json4s/json4s/README.md

 ##### Why?

 For classes defined in a trait it's a bit difficult to get to their companion object, which is needed to provide default values.
-We could punt on those but that brings us to the next problem, the compiler generates an extra field in the constructor of such case classes.
+We could punt on those but that brings us to the next problem, that the compiler generates an extra field in the constructor of such case classes.
 The first field in the constructor of those case classes is called `$outer` and is of type of the *defining trait*.
 So somehow we need to get an instance of that object, naively we could scan all classes and collect the ones that are implementing the trait, but when there are more than one: which one to take?

 ##### How?